-Starting from the classical Lucas-Kanade [21] and Horn-Schunck [14] methods, nonparametric optical flow estimation has been extensively investigated [2, 4].
+Nonparametric optical flow estimation has been investigated for long time [2, 4], starting from the classical Lucas/Kanade [21] and Horn/Schunck [14] methods.
 Due to the analogy between optical flow and motion blur, those methods could potentially be applied.
-We extend the HS method directly, resulting the following objective function, where the variables are motion vector field $\mathbf{b_p}$ for each pixel $\mathbf{p}$ in the image.
+We extend the HS method directly, resulting the following objective function, where the variables are motion vector field $\mathbf{b}{\mathbf{p}}$ for each pixel \mathbf{p} in the image.
 The first term is the data term based on Eqn.
-7, and the second term is the prior term preferring smooth motion field. $\mathcal{N}$ is the set of all neighboring pixel pairs.
+7, and the second term is the prior term preferring smooth motion field. \mathcal{N} is the set of all neighboring pixel pairs.
 The difference with HS method is that we have $z{\mathbf{p}}$ due to the lack of time information, which makes the objective function non-convex, thus very difficult to be optimized.
 To address this issue, blur model with parametric form is estimated first, and the initial model is used to get the z value.
 Better initialization strategy such as using a number of piece-wise parametric models as in [7] could also be applied.
 Once having z, the motion field is optimized by standard iterative algorithm based on Jacobi method.